 |

-grab-rails and the perverse removal of the luggage-pen handrail which is unique to these PRV-bodied country area Swifts.
+such as providing low-level bell-pushes by grinding slots into the vertical grab-rails were dire, as was the perverse removal of the luggage-pen handrail which is unique to these PRV-bodied country area Swifts.

 Orange, knobbly coating for improved visibility and grip was applied to handrails throughout the bus.
 A rather gruesome